nmaison88/serverlessUdpListenerProject/README.md

 docker-compose up --build
 ```

-### find the name of the running docker conrainers
+### find the name of the running docker containers

 ```bash
 docker ps